nitinprajapati1404/node-mongodb/postmanUsage.md

     Step 1 : Login with Student A
     Step 2 : Check availability of Session for Student A With Dean A Step 3 : Book Slot For Student A With Daan A
-    Step 4 : Check availability of Session WIth Dean B for Student A Step 5 : Book Slot For Student B With Daan A
+    Step 4 : Check availability of Session  for Student A WIth Dean B Step 5 : Book Slot For Student A With Dean B
     Step 6 : Login Dean A
     Sept 7 : Check Booked Sessions of Dean A
     Step 8 : Login Student B